 Do arts, history, science, archaeology, and humanities fascinate you?

 A museum curator organizes, displays, and manages artworks and art pieces for exhibitions, shows, and collections.
-They also handle administrative tasks and plan events, workshops, lectures, and other activities related to the exhibits and artists.
+They also do administrative tasks and plan events, workshops, lectures, and other activities related to the exhibits and artists.

 1. What Is A Museum Curator?